OPEN 7 DAYS A WEEK

 A standard refrigerator or fridge is designed to keep food and drinks cold and dry with an average temperature of 40°F. They have various compartments, glass shelves, and bulky trays to store a variety of perishables such as salads, fruits, milk, and meat.
 A top freezer or bottom freezer can also be found in refrigerators.

 Refrigerators are available in a range of styles.
-You can choose from top and bottom mount refrigerators to french door refrigerators, side-by-side refrigerators, mini-fridges, and more.
+You can choose from the top and bottom mount refrigerators to french door refrigerators, side-by-side refrigerators, compact refrigerators, glass door refrigerators, and more.
 They have interior lights inside, similar to the beverage cooler, but it goes off when the door is shut.

-A beverage cooler, also called a beverage center or beverage refrigerator, is designed to store beverages of all kinds.
-They have temperature control that allows you to set the temperature between 39°F and 65°F. They also come in different compartments to accommodate different types of beverages.
+A Beverage Cooler, also called a beverage center or beverage refrigerator, is designed to store beverages of all kinds.
+They also come in different compartments to accommodate different types of beverages.

-Unlike a regular fridge, the LED lights inside are always on, illuminating the beverages, and has a transparent door making it visible from the outside.
+Unlike a regular fridge, the LED lights inside are always on, illuminating the beverages, and have a transparent door making it visible from the outside.

 A beverage cooler and refrigerator are similar to each other, but beverage coolers frequently do not offer the adjustable shelves or door storage that a refrigerator often does, and they often have glass doors to display the contents.